How to Fix Shower Head Leak

 If your Delta shower head is leaking, don't worry - you can fix it with ease!
 This guide will walk you through the steps necessary to repair your leaky shower head.
 Keep in mind that some repairs may require more experience than others, so if you're not comfortable performing the repair yourself, be sure to consult a professional.
 Thanks for reading!

 There are a few different reasons why your Delta shower head may be leaking.

-The shower head itself may be cracked: If the shower head is cracked, water will obviously leak out!
+- The shower head itself may be cracked: If it is cracked, water will obviously leak out!

 How to Fix a Leaking Delta Shower Head

 Now that you know some of the common causes of leaks, let's take a look at how to fix them.

 This is a relatively simple repair that anyone can do.
 Simply remove the shower head and unscrew the retaining ring.
 This will expose the O-rings.
 Take a close look at the O-rings and check for any damage.
 If they are damaged, simply replace them with new ones.
 Screw the retaining ring back on and reattach the shower head.

 If the washers are worn or damaged, they will need to be replaced.
 This is a slightly more difficult repair, but can still be done by most people.
 First, remove the shower head and unscrew the retaining ring.
 This will expose the washers.
 Remove the old washers and replace them with new ones.
 Screw the retaining ring back on and reattach the shower head.

 Replacing the Shower Head

 If the shower head is cracked, it will need to be replaced.
 This is a relatively simple repair - just remove the old shower head and screw on a new one.